lovethedrake/brigdrake/README.md

 For an example `Drakefile.yaml`, refer to the [brigdrake-demo](https://github.com/lovethedrake/brigdrake-demo) project.
-If desired, you can fork that repository and push commits to the fork to see brigdrake in action.
+If desired, you can fork that repository and push commits to the fork to see BrigDrake in action.

-Once triggered, a Drake pipeline built by brigdrake is little different from any typical Brigade build.
-All knowledge of Brigade and associated tools carries over to brigdrake.
+Once triggered, a Drake pipeline built by BrigDrake is little different from any typical Brigade build.
+All knowledge of Brigade and associated tools carries over to BrigDrake.

 These instructions count a complete overview of Brigade as out of scope, but do check out Kashti (the Brigade UI) to see events and the builds and pipeline